Heritage of a legendary circuit

 Within the adjustments, two corners were also transformed into challenging banked corners.
 This would give the circuit more overtaking possibilities, while the unique circuit characteristics would be retained.
 In the short period of time, all parties involved managed to complete the renovation of the circuit, with a Legendary Lap, the first official opening lap with an F1 car, performed by Max Verstappen on 4 March 2020, as the ultimate icing on the cake.

 Although the covid-19 virus prevented the Formula 1 Heineken Dutch Grand Prix from taking place in the spring of 2020, the organisation behind the Dutch Grand Prix remained positive about an equally spectacular first edition of the renewed Dutch Grand Prix in 2021.
 In the meantime, things at Circuit Zandvoort could be further adapted and optimized.
-On 26 August 2020, a new partnership with CM.com was announced.
-Since that day, the legendary dune circuit has officially been called CM.com Circuit Zandvoort.

 In September 2021, the Formula 1 Heineken Dutch Grand Prix finally returned to the Netherlands.
-Tens of thousands of visitors traveled to CM.com Circuit Zandvoort on the weekend of 3-5 September and millions of people worldwide enjoyed the event on TV or online.
+Tens of thousands of visitors traveled to Circuit Zandvoort on the weekend of 3-5 September and millions of people worldwide enjoyed the event on TV or online.
 The whole event was an absolute spectacle with the Formula 1 race on Sunday 5 September as an ultimate highlight.
 Max Verstappen wrote history on this Sunday by being the first Dutchman to win the Dutch Grand Prix.

 Max Verstappen